NirTurjeman/WalletWise/README.md

 ---

 ## **Features**
-- **View Apple Pay Transactions**: See transaction details such as the amount and merchant name.
+- **View Apple Pay Transactions**: See transaction details such as the amount and merchant name, transaction location, date and time of the transaction.
 - **Offline Operation**: All data is processed and stored locally on the device for maximum privacy.
-- **Secure Data Handling**: No external servers, no data sharing – not even the developer has access.
-- **User-Friendly Interface**: A clean, intuitive design for effortless navigation.
+- **Data Analysis Page**: Allows you to see graphs to analyze monthly expenses for better expense management.

 ---

-## **How It Works**
+## **How ​​it works**
-1. **Transaction Data Retrieval**:
+1. **Transaction data retrieval**:
-   The app securely accesses transaction data stored in the Wallet app.
+The app securely accesses transaction data stored in the wallet app and real-time transactions.
 Users can view transaction details such as merchant name and amount directly in the app.

-2. **Offline Privacy**:
+2. **Offline privacy**:
-   The app operates without internet connectivity.
-All transaction data remains securely on the user's device, ensuring no external access.
+The app works without an internet connection.
+All transaction data remains securely on the user’s device, ensuring there is no external access.

-3. **Effortless Organization**:
+3. **Effortless organization**:
 Users can sort and analyze their transactions for better financial management.
 ---

 ## **Demo Video**